A Guide to Old Dubai: What to Eat, See and Do!

 Have an Emirati Meal at Arabian Tea House

-If you make it in time for breakfast, I highly recommend ordering the Special Emirati Breakfast Tray, which features local favorites like balaleet (vermicelli cooked with cardamom, cinnamon, and saffron topped with an omelet), dango (chickpeas), bajella (fava beans), and other small dishes.
+If you make it in time for breakfast, I highly recommend ordering the Special Emirati Breakfast Tray, which features local favorites like balaleet (vermicelli cooked with cardamom, cinnamon, and saffron topped with an omelet), dango (chickpeas), bajella (fava beans), and other small local dishes.

 Come later in the day and you can choose from a lengthy menu of Emirati eats from the Emirati Kebab Laham (Lamb Barbeque) to Machboos Deyay (Chicken with Rice) to appetizers like mutabal, hummus, falafel, and labneh.